dcardonab/T7andT8_assignment/README.md

 2. What is a characteristic value and give an example of one of them

-    * Characteristics organize attributes and uses them as data values etc.
+    * Characteristics organize attributes and use them as data values etc.

     * A characteristic value is an identifier for specific features.